Seithan/EasyNextionLibrary/README.md

 ***The various combinations of attribute choices provide a wide range of expected behaviors with many combinations.
 This combined with the Nextion Instruction Set creates the opportunity for very powerful HMIs.***

+***NOTE***:
+As these commands are using the Serial port to read and write, it is more preferred not to run them in the loop() without delay(); or some other method of not running them with the frequency of the loop and use them only when it is needed.
+Using them in a loop, a delay in the loop can be noticed, especially when reading from the Serial.
+A Serial buffer overflow can also be caused.
+***Also NOTE***: (from the Nextion Editor Guide)
+> In an HMI project a page is a localized unit.
+When changing pages, the existing page is removed from memory and the > > requested page is then loaded into memory.
+As such components with a variable scope of _**local**_ are only accessible while the page they are in is currently loaded.
+Components within a page that have a variable scope of _**global**_ are accessible by prefixing the page name to the global component .objname.
+As an Example: A global Number component n0 on page1 is accessed by page1.n0.
+A local Number component n0 on page1 can be accessed by page1.n0 or n0, but there is little sense to try access a local component if the page is not loaded.
+Only the component attributes of a global component are kept in memory.
+Event code is never global in nature.

 ### Function trigger();
 **`Associated Library's Code Example:`** ***` Trigger`* **`and`** *`FourStepExample`***